Trail Information for the Eastern Adirondacks

 - Schofield Flats Road

-- The Deer Leap trail is washed out and heavily cobbled with boulders from the trail head to the spur to Deer Leap, but is passable on foot.
-(2007)
+- Deer Leap Trail on Tongue Mountain is washed out and heavily cobbled with boulders from the trail head to the spur to Deer Leap, but is passable on foot.
+(2014)

 Pharaoh Lake Wilderness